davydos/vividwealth-app/workflow_state.md

 5. Trigger a new workflow run

 ## Known Issues
-- Expo authentication failing with 401 error (potentially fixed with pull_request_target update - verification pending)
+- ~Expo authentication failing with 401 error~ (Fixed with pull_request_target update - verified working)
+- ❌ EAS.json configuration has invalid "hooks" property causing build failures
 - Type declaration dependencies are missing for React, React Native, NativeWind, and React Native Reanimated (tracked in issue #1)
 - Legacy Expo CLI warnings about Node +17 support (should be migrated to newer Expo CLI)